Learning to Discover Iterative Spectral Algorithms: Extended Discussion of Numerical Experiments on Real-World Eigenproblems and Linear Systems

-Taken together, the results in this section show that \framework polynomial preconditioners can deliver strong, robust acceleration for both linear systems and eigenvalue problems on diverse real-world matrices, supporting our algorithm-discovery approach.
-They also suggest that \framework can help automate advances in the state of the art: the discovered preconditioners operate reliably with limited spectral information, adapt to the structure of the input operator, and often outperform widely used methods.
+Overall, our results show that \framework polynomial preconditioners provide strong and robust acceleration across diverse real-world matrices, supporting our algorithm-discovery approach.
+They further suggest that \framework can help automate advances in numerical linear algebra: the discovered preconditioners operate reliably using only limited spectral information, adapt to the structure of the input operator, and sometimes can outperform widely used classical methods.